chitizs/mikrotik_BGP_Status/README.md

 This project deals with Generating Alert for BGP status of Mikrotik Routers.

 Mikrotik RouterOS, upto time of this writing, has not provided BGP-status OIDS.
-To curcumvent this, a script is written(hosted in a server) which will gather BGP status for all MK routers.
+To circumvent this, a script is written(hosted in a server) which will gather BGP status for all MK routers.
 SNMP poller will poll this Server using extended oid, and server will execute the script as a response and reply reply to poller regarding BGP peers status.